laminlabs/lamindb/docs/design.md

 While Iceberg & DuckLake are based on the parquet format, and LaminDB is format-agnostic, **LanceDB** manages datasets in the Lance format, a columnar format inspired by parquet that's optimized for arrays.[^lancedb-format] To use LanceDB, you need to convert your data into the Lance format.
 While LanceDB fits the lakehouse architecture, non-lakehouse architectures for managing array-like data exist, too, in particular, `arraylake` & `tensorstore` for `.zarr` arrays, and `tiledb` for `.tiledb` arrays.[^tiledb] These non-lakehouse technologies are out of scope for this post given the established query engines don't apply to them.

+### Decoupled compute & query pushdowns

+Unlike DuckLake or Lakebase, which tightly couple their metadata catalog to a SQL execution engine, LaminDB intentionally decouples metadata orchestration from query execution.

+LaminDB acts as a semantic filter layer for your datasets (e.g., querying Postgres for all datasets belonging to an experiment).
+Once it yields the precise object storage paths, you pass them directly to modern open-source engines like **DuckDB, Polars, or PySpark**.

+Because these compute engines natively support reading formats like Parquet and Zarr over S3, you retain 100% of their query optimization benefits, including:

+- **Projection Pushdowns:** Only downloading the specific columns requested in your query.
+- **Filter Pushdowns:** Reading file footers to perform row-group pruning and skip irrelevant data blocks before downloading them.

+This "bring-your-own-compute" architecture ensures that using LaminDB for provenance and ACID governance never incurs a performance penalty on analytical queries.
+See {doc}`tables` for more details.

 (time-travel)=